Njoki254/Personal-Portfolio/README.md

-This project is called Personal-portfolio
+##This project is called Personal-portfolio
-The author is Faith Njoki Kamau
+##The author is Faith Njoki Kamau
-The project includes a CSS, HTMl file, and more images included in the folder.
+##The project includes a CSS, HTMl file, and more images included in the folder.

-Below is a link to the project on github pages
+##Below is a link to the project on github pages

 https://github.com/Njoki254/Personal-Portfolio

-This is a sample readme file for our Github Example repo.
+##This is a sample readme file for our Github Example repo.
 We are learning HTML and CSS through creating our own personal portfolios on github
-Below are the objectives and  requirements this project has met.
+##Below are the objectives and  requirements this project has met.
-The objectives this project aimed to meet are:
+##The objectives this project aimed to meet are:

-*To use Some of the most common HTML tags are incorporated, including: p, h, ul, ol, li, em, strong, a, img, div, span</li>
+##*To use Some of the most common HTML tags are incorporated, including:
+##p, h, ul, ol, li, em, strong, a, img, div, span</li>
-*Page incorporates a custom-made stylesheet that uses cascading, the box model, and floats *Ensure Indentation and spacing of HTML and CSS is accurate.
+##*Page incorporates a custom-made stylesheet that uses cascading, the box model, and floats
+##*Ensure Indentation and spacing of HTML and CSS is accurate.
-*Commits are made regularly with clear messages associated with them *Project is deployed to GitHub Pages
+##*Commits are made regularly with clear messages associated with them
+##*Project is deployed to GitHub Pages
-*A project README that includes:
+##*A project README that includes:
-*project or program name
+##*project or program name
-*author name
+##*author name
-*description of project
+##*description of project
-*project setup instructions
+##*project setup instructions
-*link to live site on GitHub Pages
+*##link to live site on GitHub Pages
-*copyright and license information
+##*copyright and license information

 The project includes:

-*My name
-*A link of the projects I've created in the recent past that also have descriptions of the projects *I've also included an about me section
+##*I've also included an about me section
-*My current skills, hobbies and interests.
+##*My current skills, hobbies and interests.

 Licence